Geographic data mining and visualisation for beginners - Overpass turbo tutorial

 Results should include a page describing wetlands as one of results.

-This page has a description that describes that
+This page explains that

 natural=wetland is used to tag wetlands.

-So we want to hunt for wetlands.
+So we want to hunt for wetlands - objects tagged with

-- Into box type:
+- In the box type:

 - Press 'build and run query'

-- you should see marked areas representing wetlands!
+- you see marked areas representing wetlands!